Concord Records – 16 APR 2021

 After nearly 40 years and 10 albums, The Offspring show no signs of slowing down.

-It’s a bit of an oversimplification to say there are two s: the silly, novelty Offspring that’s responsible for things like “Pretty Fly (For a White Guy)” and the comedic intermission on Ixnay on the Hombre, and the deadly serious pop-hardcore Offspring that produced such classics as “Gone Away” and “Keep Em Separated.”
-It’s a slight oversimplification because there’s lots in between those extremes like “Self Esteem” and “Why Don’t You Get a Job?,” but for the purpose of this review we’re going to look at as a spectrum between two binary opposites.
+It’s a bit of an oversimplification to say there are two Offsprings: the silly, novelty Offspring that’s responsible for things like “Pretty Fly (For a White Guy)” and the comedic intermission on Ixnay on the Hombre, and the deadly serious pop-hardcore Offspring that produced such classics as “Gone Away” and “Keep Em Separated.”
+It’s a slight oversimplification because there’s lots in between those extremes like “Self Esteem” and “Why Don’t You Get a Job?,” but for the purpose of this review we’re going to look at The Offspring as a spectrum between two binary opposites.
 And Let the Bad Times Roll manages to give us the deadly serious, pop-hardcore Offspring, with just a touch of the silly, novelty Offspring for good measure.

 Let me start out with a trivial point: the album cover is goddamn gorgeous.
 And if you’re listening on a streaming platform, it actually moves.
 I know this isn’t the reason anyone is going to buy the album, but it’s my favorite shade of blue behind Mexican imagery and it can’t get more suited for my tastes than that.